As we get closer to the spooky season, we’re taking a look at some of the best Halloween campaigns of all time.

 Marmite: Trick or Treat

-Back in 2018, Marmite released two limited edition jars - one for the lovers of the yeast-based spread, and the other for the haters - exclusively online.
+A few years ago, Marmite released two limited edition jars - one for the lovers of the yeast-based spread, and the other for the haters - exclusively online.
 The campaign caused a huge stir on social media, receiving over 3,000 likes on Facebook alone, with fans rushing to the website to get their hands on a jar.
 This Halloween campaign was such a success, that Marmite have continued to release the jars every October since, though they are now also available to purchase in store at Sainsbury’s, meaning even more marmite fans can get their fix.

 Offering online exclusives and using social media to promote them is a great way to drive traffic directly to your site.
 We’re seeing more and more brands - both big and small - moving into the Direct to Consumer space.
 Check out our ultimate social media guide for Shopify site owners for more tips on driving traffic to your site and boosting sales.